Brandochili/CS207_Maker_Project/README.md

 - a woodworking shop and fine woodworking tools (optional)

+A huge portion of this poject is woodworking.
+I understand that the techniques used in this project are more advanced than a lot of people would like to take on but it doesnt have to be complicated.
+You can simply make a plywood box and paint it or find an already built box and modify it to meet the needs of this project.

+Lets start with the software:
+Go to www.volumio.com and download the software package from the download tab of the website.
+Select the Raspberry Pi code choise as this is what we will be using for this project.
+Once downloaded, using a flashing software, fsh the volumio software onto a 8gb micro SD card.
+Once complete, the SD card can be plugged into the Raspberry Pi (RPi).
+Before you power on the RPi, make a volumio account.
+A bonus feature you get from a volumio account is the ability to cloud save your volumio device settings for poweroutages.
+Don't power the RPi on at this point.

+Next lets look at installing the RPi Official Touchscreen:

 Updates for CS 207 Project to come.

 October 28th: All electronic components needed for this build have been ordered from various websites.
 The Sure Electronics AA-AB32174 2x50W TDA7492 Class-D Amplifier Board was chosen for the amplifier as it is a good quality unit that comes at a good price.
 Two 3.5 inch Dayton Audio Midrange woofers were used for the sound output for the jukebox as they have great bass response for the price and punch way about their weight class.
 The JustBoom stero DAC was used  to improve the sound quality being output from the Raspberry Pi.
 The official Raspberry Pi touchscreen was used as it has a wel established functionality with the Raspberry Pi and Volumio which is very important as Volumio is meant to be a cloud based service rather than a 'same machine' screen service.
 This device will have a more finished look than the general 'maker' theme as it will be used by many people and will hopefully end up being a showpiece.
 It will be made out of walnut and bloodwood.